Ilias Bulaid

 Ilias Bulaid (born May 1, 1995) is a Moroccan-Dutch kickboxer and mixed martial artist.
-Ilias was the 2016 K-1 World Super Lightweight Tournament Runner-Up, and is the former Enfusion 67 kg World Champion.
+Ilias was the 2016 K-1 World Super Lightweight Tournament runner-up, and is the former Enfusion 67 kg World Champion.

 He was first ranked as a top ten Featherweight by Combat Press in January 2016, and was last ranked in the top ten in August 2019, before being dropped from the rankings in September 2019.

 Youth and beginnings

 Ilias Bulaid was born to parents from Ksar el-Kebir and raised in Den Bosch.
 At the age of five, his older sister enrolled him in a kickboxing gym in Den Bosch.
 At eleven, his father died.
 In Den Bosch, he trained at Fight Club Den Bosch under the tutelage of William van Roosmalen and William Beekwilder.
-He would later leave Fight Club Den Bosch and join SB Gym to train under the supervision of Said el Badaoui.
+He later left Fight Club Den Bosch and join SB Gym to train under the supervision of Said el Badaoui.